We collaborate with faculty to develop information literate students.

 Information literacy is the ability to recognize when information is needed and to locate, evaluate, and use it effectively.
 This set of skills is essential in today's world.
 Student development of information literacy is a process that spans the four-year college experience.

-The library collaborates with instructional faculty to help students develop information literacy at the basic and field specific levels:
+The library collaborates with instructional faculty to help students develop information literacy at the basic and field specific levels.

 Information literacy is integrated into the curriculum of General Education Cluster One (Foundational Skills).
 The components of the instruction program are:

-- Information-Seeking Skills Test (ISST)
+- Madison Research Essentials Skills Test (MREST)

 GenEd students must demonstrate competency in information literacy by passing this online test by the end of their first year.
 Students take the test in a secure testing lab in Ashby Hall.
-More on the ISST.

 Librarians are available to collaborate with faculty to design resource-based assignments that provide students with an opportunity to practice and refine their information literacy skills.